absop/OldCode/README.md

 # OldCode
-Some old code that has fallen into disrepair
+Some old code that was written while studying and has fallen into disrepair